section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

 - [Asynchronous programming](https://www.aeracode.org/2018/02/19/python-async-simplified/) allows a program to run multiple operations without waiting for other operations to complete.

 This is an important concept in any programming language since it allows multiple operations to run in parallel without blocking each other.
-Asynchronous programming is an advanced concept that has become very important in python language.
-For a detailes guided on this concept this article can be used for further reading.
+Asynchronous programming is an advanced concept that has become very important in Python language.
+For a detailed guidance on this concept this article is very helpful.

 - [Get started with async in Python](https://www.infoworld.com/article/3454442/get-started-with-async-in-python.html)